omics-datascience/modulector/README.md

 - Error Response:
   - Code: 200
   - Content: empty paginated response (number of elements = 0)
-- Additional details: **we are concatenating the 'hsa' prefix for all the drugs records because the file that we are using does not have it and to maintain consistency with the format for mature miRNAs**
+- Additional details: **We are concatenating the 'hsa' prefix for all the drugs records because the file that we are using does not have it and to maintain consistency with the format for mature miRNAs**

 ### Subscribe to PUBMEDS news

-Subscribes an email to our email service that sends news about new pubmeds associated to a mirna and/or gene
+Subscribes an email to our email service that sends news about new Pubmed associated with a miRNA and/or gene.

 - URL: `/subscribe-pubmeds/`

 - Required query params:
   - `mirna`: miRNA (miRNA code or Accession ID)
-  - `email`: valid email addres to send the information to
+  - `email`: valid email address to send the information to
 - Optional query params:
-  - `gene`: this param allows the user to filter with the mirna and the gene
+  - `gene`: this param allows the user to filter with the miRNA and the gene
 - Success Response:
   - Code: 200
   - Content: